Pseudopotentials for Orbital-Free DFT: Capturing Nonlocality and Correcting Functional Approximants: Computational Details

 The OF-DFT calculations were carried out using the DFTpy Python package \cite{shao2021dftpy} with a plane wave cutoff energy of 1600 eV.
 To compare to existing LPPs for OF-DFT simulations, we employed the High-Quality Local Pseudopotentials (HQLPP) of recent conception \cite{chi2024high}.

-All calculations employed the Local Density Approximation (LDA) xc functional proposed by Perdew and Zunger \cite{perdew1981self}. {Therefore, target results in this work are given by pseudopotential KS-DFT simulations employing the LDA functional.
+All calculations employed the Local Density Approximation (LDA) xc functional proposed by Perdew and Zunger \cite{perdew1981self}.
+Therefore, target results in this work are given by pseudopotential KS-DFT simulations employing the LDA xc functional.
 We also tested our pseudization procedure using PBE \cite{perdew1996generalized} for Ag recovering a similarly accurate pseudization as LDA (see Results section).
-Testing other xc functionals will be matter of future work.}
+To test the effects that different xc functionals may have on the pseudization procedure, we included Tables S10-S12 collecting EOS parameters for Ag using PBE.
+Testing other xc functionals will be matter of future work.

 Unless otherwise stated, bulk calculations are carried out on the primitive cell of the most stable phase, the equation of state (EOS) curves were generated by varying the lattice parameter from 0.9$V_0$ to 1.2$V_0$, where $V_0$ is the equilibrium volume.
-From these curves, the minimum energy ($E_0$) and bulk modulus ($B_0$) were obtained by fitting the energy versus volume data to Murnaghan's equation of state \cite{PhysRevB.28.5480}. { We further assess the transferability of the new pseudopotentials using a nonlocal KEDF, revHC \cite{xu2019nonlocal}, for the EOS parameters.
-To observe the effects of xc on the construction of the new pseudopotentials we included in the Supplementary Information Tables S10-S12 the EOS parameters of Ag with the functional Perdew–Burke–Ernzerhof\cite{perdew1996generalized} (PBE) xc.}
+From these curves, the minimum energy ($E_0$) and bulk modulus ($B_0$) were obtained by fitting the energy versus volume data to Murnaghan's equation of state \cite{PhysRevB.28.5480}.
+We further assess the transferability of the new pseudopotentials using a nonlocal KEDF, revHC \cite{xu2019nonlocal} which is based on the HC functional \cite{huang2010nonlocal}, for the EOS parameters.

 Phonon spectra calculations were performed using experimental lattice constants and different methods for KS-DFT and OF-DFT.
 For KS-DFT, the phonon calculations were conducted in QE using Density Functional Perturbation Theory \cite{gonze1997first, baroni2001phonons}.
 For OF-DFT, the DFTpy package was used as a calculator within the Atomic Simulation Environment (ASE) Python package to compute phonons via finite differences, employing $5 \times 5 \times 5$ supercells.
 Due to the low computational cost of OF-DFT simulations with DFTpy \cite{shao2021efficient}, the OF-DFT phonon calculations did not add a significant overhead.